danesparza/set-cloudflare-dns/README.md

 # set-cloudflare-dns

-A simple command line tool written in Go for creating DNS records in Cloudflare.
+A simple command line tool written in Go for creating or modifying DNS records in Cloudflare.

 ## Usage